 - National security

-Students who would like to tailor the program to the International Relations focus area, offered through American University, must complete three courses from the recommended electives below:
+Students who would like to tailor the program to the International Relations concentration, offered through American University, must complete three courses from the recommended electives below:

 - International Studies: History, Theory, Practice (3 credits)